msoumik78/msoumik78.github.io/_posts/2017-10-12-some-core-java-fundamentals.markdown

 One can mark an object to be serializable just by implementing the marker Serializable interface.
 Serialization technique can be used to read and write data if that data will be read by Java programs only.
+{% highlight ruby %}

-Serialization (Converting an in-memory object to serialized state) -
+// Serialization (Converting an in-memory object to serialized state) -

 ObjectOutputStream os = new ObjectOutputStream (new FileOutputStream("x.ser")); os.writeObject();